dskrad/reveal.js/proto_review_vq.md

   * Linear clearance within few hours
 * Tc-99m-carbon suspension (Technegas)
   * Not approved for use in USA
-  * Preferable agent, expecially in COPD
+  * Preferable agent, especially in COPD

 ### Ventilation